How to be Happy after a Breakup

 After learning how to be happy after a breakup, you should learn how to be focused.
 Here’s what you should do.

-2. Distance yourself from the source of hurt – It’s probably best to cut all sorts of contact with them after the breakup.
+2. How to be happy after a breakup – Distance yourself from the source of hurt – It’s probably best to cut all sorts of contact with them after the breakup.
 He/she is the source of hurt and you have to stay as far away from that as possible.
 Some people also think that you can stay friends after the breakup, no, you can’t, at least not right now.

 It isn’t impossible but probably just not in the near future.
 Your relationship was damaged and the trust was broken the moment they chose to abandon you, and both of you need to heal before you can give even friendship another go.